-The Board values the opportunity to give comprehensive yet accessible interim and full year reports to shareholders and to meet with them annually.
+The Board values the opportunity to give comprehensive yet accessible interim results and annual reports to shareholders and to meet with them annually.
 Shareholder meetings are an important opportunity for Scales to inform shareholders of company information and for shareholders to express their views to the Board and senior management.